-Maintaining a dialogue with shareholders is important, especially on topics like governance and compensation practices.
+Maintaining an open dialogue with our shareholders is very important to Capital Power, especially on topics like governance and compensation practices.

-Shareholders can attend the annual meeting and pose questions to management.
-They can also learn more about Capital Power through the following:
+Shareholders may attend the annual meeting and pose questions to management.
+They may also learn more about Capital Power through the following:

-- · webcasts of our quarterly earnings conference calls with research analysts - · webcasts of our annual investor day for analysts and institutional investors with presentations by our executives - · executive presentations at institutional and industry conferences - · investor road shows in Canada and the United States throughout the year
+- webcasts of our quarterly earnings conference calls with research analysts - webcasts of our annual investor day for analysts and institutional investors with presentations by our executives - executive presentations at institutional and industry conferences - investor road shows in Canada and the United States throughout the year

-We also receive feedback through:
+We also receive feedback from shareholders through:

-- · analyst and institutional shareholder participation in perception studies that are administered by a third party - our advisory vote on our approach to executive compensation - · a dedicated address for email inquiries and a toll-free investor phone line - a confidential ethics hotline and website for shareholders and the public to report a concern
+- analyst and institutional shareholder participation in perception studies that are administered by a third party - our advisory vote on our approach to executive compensation - a dedicated address for email inquiries and a toll-free investor phone line - · a confidential ethics hotline and website for shareholders and the public to report a concern